ANALYSIS-Shocked by Ukraine war, Russian neighbour Kazakhstan looks west | Politics

 At a forum in St. Petersburg in June where Tokayev shared the stage with Putin, he said his government did not recognize Russian-controlled regions in eastern Ukraine and that Kazakhstan upheld the inviolability of internationally recognised borders.
 His blunt remarks took observers by surprise and prompted angry threats from some pro-war commentators in Russian media.

 And last month, when Tokayev hosted a summit of Central Asia presidents, he held face-to-face meetings with other leaders but no bilateral talks with Putin, amid a cooling in relations.
 The 69-year-old Tokayev took office in 2019 after Kazakhstan's previous president resigned amid protests.
-After surviving unrest in January triggered by fuel price rises, Tokayev unveiled sweeping reforms - including changes to the constitution and a hike in the minimum wage - and called snap elections.
+After surviving unrest in January triggered by fuel price rises, Tokayev unveiled reforms - including constitutional amendments and a hike in the minimum wage - and called snap elections.

 While there is nothing to replace that volume, a push announced last week to increase trans-Caspian shipments tenfold in the coming years, to 20 million tonnes, was the clearest sign yet of a move by Tokayev's government to limit economic reliance on Russia.
 "We have developed a roadmap to diversify (oil) exports," Prime Minister Alikhan Smailov told reporters.
 "Work is underway to expand and increase oil export capabilities in all directions."